microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

     - [*Linux*](../scripts/custom_script_linux.sh): The script will modify the message of the day (MOTD) on the operating system.
     - [*Windows*](../scripts/custom_script_windows.ps1): The script will installs Windows Terminal, Microsoft Edge, 7zip and Visual Studio Code [Chocolaty](https://chocolatey.org/) packages on the VM.

-# Azure Arc for Servers Custom Script Extension Deployment
+# Azure Arc enabled Servers Custom Script Extension Deployment

 * Edit the extensions parameters file for [*Windows*](../extensions/arm/customscript-templatewindows.parameters.json) or for[*Linux*](../extensions/arm/customscript-templatewindows.parameters.json)